Help Topics

 Humanist ceremonies, on the other hand, are characterised by their secular nature.
 Weddings, funerals, and namings under the Humanist umbrella are designed to be completely free from religious content.
 They celebrate human experiences, relationships, and the natural progression of life, relying on the personalisation of content to reflect the beliefs and values of those involved.
 This secular approach provides an alternative for those who identify as non-religious but will leave you high and dry if a client with a religious background contacts you.

-Inclusivity and Appeal
+Inclusivity and appeal

 FuturFaith’s inclusive ethos appeals to a wide demographic, including those who are spiritual but not religious, those who blend elements from multiple religions or belief systems, and those who are looking for a modern approach to traditional ceremonies.